JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 ### I) Linearity

-This assumes that there is a linear relationship between the predictors and the response variable.
-If this assumption is violated, it may be resolved by either adding polynomial terms of some of the predictors or by adding additional variables to help capture the relationship between the predictors and the label.
+This assumes that there is a linear relationship between the predictors (e.g. independent variables or features) and the response variable (e.g. dependent variable or label).
+An accompanying assumption is that the predictors are additive.

+**Why it can happen:** There may not just be a linear relationship among the data.
+Modeling is about trying to estimate a function that explains a process, and linear regression would not be a good estimate if there is no linear relationship.

+**What it will affect:** The predictions will be extremely inaccurate.
+This is a serious violation that should not be ignored.

-If there is only one predictor, this is pretty easy to test with a scatter plot.
-Most cases aren't so we'll have to modify this by using a scatter plot to see our predicted values versus the actual values (in other words, view the residuals).
+**How to detect it:** If there is only one predictor, this is pretty easy to test with a scatter plot.
+Most cases aren't so simple, so we'll have to modify this by using a scatter plot to see our predicted values versus the actual values (in other words, view the residuals).
 Ideally, the points should lie on or around a diagonal line on the scatter plot.

+**How to fix it:** Either adding polynomial terms to some of the predictors or applying nonlinear transformations .
+If those do not work, try adding additional variables to help capture the relationship between the predictors and the label.

 ```python